01max/user-login-generator-api/README.md

 # NOTE

 1. I chose to use ruby's Array [repeated_permutation](https://apidock.com/ruby/Array/repeated_permutation) method to generate all possible combinations of logins instead of implementing it myself via recursion, as it's part of the ruby core lib.
-2. I chose not to store the possible combinations of logins (either through a yaml config file or a global variables on init), as with the desired scope of 3 chars, the on-the-fly generation was totally doable with more than correct performances.
+2. I chose not to store the possible combinations of logins (either through a yaml config file or a global var on init), as with the desired scope of 3 chars, the on-the-fly generation was totally doable with more than correct performances.